White paper

 In a nutshell

-Man works on a computer showing insurance API code
+Qover employee works on a computer showing insurance as a service API code

-This has led to a reimagining of the insurance value chain, leveraging previously unexplored capabilities to produce a new type of digital insurance: products that prize transparency over opaqueness; mass availability over limited access; and streamlined efficiency over a painfully slow process.
+This has led to a reimagining of the insurance value chain, leveraging previously unexplored capabilities to produce a new type of digital insurance: cover that prizes transparency over opaqueness; mass availability over limited access; and streamlined efficiency over a painfully slow process.

 What is insurance-as-a-service?